 A developer can add logic that checks for a specific common name or thumbprint or only allows a specific root CA, such as “Baltimore CyberTrust Root”.
 If your application uses these callback functions, you should make sure that it accepts both the old and new root and intermediate CAs.

 Install SBC certificate

-To install the certificate for the SBC public FQDN you need both the certificate and the private key in base64/PEM syntax.
+To install the certificate for the SBC public FQDN, you need both the certificate and the private key in base64 or PEM syntax.
 On Windows, this data can be converted from the certificate viewer if needed.
 The certificate can be installed via the OfficeMaster Gate configuration tool.
 To import the private key, the pem-file must be copied to “/data” as “key.pem”.

 Global configuration settings

 Most settings in “Edit/VoIP Parameters” can be left at their default values.
 Options should be set to 60 seconds.
 Both the SBC FQDN and IP address must be configured using the newest version of OfficeMaster Gate configuration.

 A sample configuration is provided in “teams-sample.ofg“(please have a look at the OfficeMaster Gate Firmware 5.0 landing page).
 This file can be opened using the OfficeMaster Gate Config tool.
 At least four trunk objects must be added.

 - Trunk to a SIP provider or local IPBX

 - 3 trunks to Microsoft Teams (sip, sip2 and sip3)

 - Calls from a SIP trunk or PBX should be routed in failover mode to these destinations in the order shown in the example configuration.